 This is the stage when a company or industry-specific application carries out an in-depth analysis with unique or custom business rules in mind to determine the course of action to be taken.
 The incoming data may indicate that changes be done to device settings or suggest other corrective measures to optimize processes.
 It is part of a continual development loop that also stores data for future analysis.

 The Internet of Things is fast evolving and improving business processes across industries.
 The ground reality of the process is definitely enhanced by an apt IoT architecture that maintains data, analyzes it, and signals corrective action.
-As we have seen, the IoT system architecture is laid out across 3 layers i.e., device, gateway, and platform.
+As we have seen, the IoT system architecture is laid out across 4 layers i.e., the physical layer, the network layer, the middleware layer, and the application layer.
 That then cascades into 4 stages that capture data, analyze, process, and suggest corrective measures using high-end applications.
 This elegant combination comes together to deliver powerful value in automated action.

 Don’t wait to harness the power of IoT for your business – implement an effective IoT architecture today and unlock the potential of automated action!
 Let’s Talk to our expert.